juanvillegas/sample-fuzzy-search/README.md

 where `$PORT` is the desired port number you want to use to access the API.
 Once `docker-compose` has finished, the API will be available at `http://localhost:$PORT`.

+## Design notes

+Some design decisions that are worth mentioning:
+- Abstract parent controller: this Class was introduced in order to define a common path to handle all the different requests in a predictable way.
+Using this parent controller as a base class, child controllers only need to redefine the required methods.
+- Service Provider: a custom and very simple Service Provider function was introduced to be able to inject dependencies into controllers and services.
+- Repository: to keep things simple, Acronyms are loaded from a file into an InMemoryRepository on startup.
+This basically means two things:
+  - all acronyms are stored in memory, and thus it is not suitable for really big collections.
+  - when the server is restarted, the Acronym repository is also reloaded and thus any changes will be lost.

 ## API